When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 5. Mosquitoes

-Mosquitoes are one of the most common types of insects that live in beds.
-They can enter a home through open windows and doors or cracks in the walls.
+Mosquitoes are one of the most common insect types living in beds.
+They can enter a home through open windows, doors, or cracks in the walls.

-Once they’re inside, they may settle in dark areas, including mattresses and bedding.
+Once inside, they may settle in dark areas, including mattresses and bedding.

 These pests feed on human and animal blood and can transmit dangerous diseases like West Nile virus, malaria, yellow fever, and Zika virus.
-They can cause skin irritation and inflammation as well.
+They can also cause skin irritation and inflammation.

-To get rid of these pests, make sure to seal any potential entry points, keep your home clean, and invest in bug repellent or mosquito traps.
+To get rid of these pests, seal any potential entry points, keep your home clean, and invest in bug repellent or mosquito traps.

 6. Bedbugs